Wednesday's Scottish Gossip

 Hibernian are still weighing up whether to contest the notice of complaint about Ryan Porteous with the centre-half facing a two-match suspension for allegedly following through on Aberdeen's Christian Ramirez during last Wednesday's victory over the Dons at Easter Road.
 (Scottish Daily Express)

-Celtic midfielder Karamoko Dembele will return to Celtic's first-team training next week after long-term injury.
+Celtic midfielder Karamoko Dembele will return to first-team training next week after long-term injury.
 (Football Scotland)

 Hearts defender Craig Halkett's scan results have revealed that his ankle injury is not serious.
 (Edinburgh Evening News)